Contents

 The Uhuru Torch Monument is a symbolic monument located in the capital city of Dodoma.

-The monument consists of a large torch, which represents the spirit of freedom and unity.
+The monument features a large torch that represents the spirit of freedom and unity.

 Livingstone Memorial